 This photo essay documents the tapestry of new petals in the cemetery, emerging from their winter’s slumber.
 There’s a spiritual feel to the blossoming flowers mingling with the tumbling tombstones – death and rebirth entwined.

-With the ‘roadmap out of lockdown’ recently outlined, there’s an even more poignant weight to these photos.
-The appearance of these fresh yellow, blue and white buds signals not only the end of the chilly season, but a sign that normality is on its way to returning.
+The appearance of these fresh yellow, blue and white buds signals not only the end of the chilly season, but a sign of new hope.

-Tower Hamlets cemetery is just big enough for visitors to get lost in among the foliage, dusted with pretty cherry plum rather than snow at this time of year.
+Tower Hamlets cemetery is just big enough for visitors to get lost among the foliage, dusted with pretty hawthorn blossom rather than snow at this time of year.

 If you enjoyed this article, you may be interested in our photo essay on Victoria Park in the snow